jmiduhaylungsod/cmsc-161-project/README.md

 Renzo Cabarco

 ## Dependencies

-Lorem ipsum
+- gl-matrix
+- WebGL

 ## How to run

-You can run rainy day - lofi beats to relax/study to by simply [insert thing here].
+You can run rainy day - lofi beats to relax/study to by simply clicking on this [link](https://project-rain.netlify.app).

 ## Paramters and Interactions